Leaf-to-leaf distances in Catalan trees: Introduction

 Such a tree is usually called a \emph{full binary tree}.
 Let us define $n$ as the number of \emph{internal} vertices in the graph.
 We shall refer to such internal vertices as \emph{nodes} or simply \emph{vertices}.
-The \emph{root} is the top vertex of the tree.
-It is unique as it is not child of any vertex.
+The \emph{root} is the top vertex of the tree, which is unique as it is not child of any vertex.
 We shall call a terminal vertex with no children a \emph{leaf}.
-A \emph{sub-tree} rooted at vertex $v$ is the set of vertices and leaves that descend from $v$, including $v$ itself.
-A \emph{primary sub-tree} is a sub-tree rooted at one of the children of the root node.

-For fixed $n$, there are a finite number of unique trees as shown in Fig.\ \ref{fig-n_123_all}.
-This set of trees can be decomposed in terms of primary sub-trees with $p$ (left) and $q$ (right) vertices where $p+q+1=n$ as shown by the dashed boxes.
-This allows us to use a convenient diagrammatic decomposition as given by Fig.\ \ref{fig-tree_decomp_set}.

-The number of trees in each subset is the number in the left subtree, $\vC_{\alpha}$, times the number in the right sub-tree, $\vC_{n-\alpha-1}$.
-When summed over all $n$ of the subsets we obtain

-This expression is know as \emph{Segner's Relation} \cite{Kos09}.
-It defines the permissible values of the $\vC_n$'s, which are the celebrated \emph{Catalan numbers}.
-We have therefore shown that the number of full binary trees with $n$ vertices is given by the {Catalan number} $\vC_{n}$.
-Similarly, it is straightforward to show that with $L$ denoting the number of leaves, then $L=n+1$.
-For the examples given in Fig.\ \ref{fig-n_123_all}, we see that for $n=1$, $2$, and $3$, we have $\vC_1= 1$, $\vC_2=2$ and $\vC_3=5$ unique trees with $2$, $3$ and $4$ leaves in each such tree.
+The number of full binary trees with $n$ vertices is given by the {Catalan number} $\vC_{n}$, giving rise to the set being known as the \emph{Catalan tree graphs} \cite{SedF13}.
+It is straightforward to show that with $L$ denoting the number of leaves, then $L=n+1$.
+For the examples given in Fig.\ \ref{fig:n_123_all}, we see that for $n=1$, $2$, and $3$, we have $\vC_1= 1$, $\vC_2=2$ and $\vC_3=5$ unique trees with $2$, $3$ and $4$ leaves in each such tree.